<

 • Larger team sizes than premium tier (3:9)

-• Less Lower 48 marketing presence
+• Less Lower-48 marketing presence

-• Skill-building emphasis less valuable for experienced climbers
+• Skill emphasis less useful for veterans

-• Talkeetna logistics require independent client travel
+• Talkeetna logistics need independent travel

 • Group-course dynamics not for everyone